vinsonchuong/directory-helpers/README.md

   await server.filter((output) => output.match(/Ready/));
 }
 ```
-Spawns a child process and returns an
+Spawns a child process from `basePath` and returns an
 [`Observable`](https://github.com/vinsonchuong/esnext-async) of text produced
 by `stdout` and `stderr`.